This Is the First Room Burglars Check for Valuables

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Leaving your belongings here leaves them more at risk.

-In 2019, over 1 million American homes were burglarized, according to FBI statistics.
+Over 1 million American homes are burglarized each year, according to FBI statistics.
 Theft is nothing anyone hopes for, but it doesn’t hurt to plan for the worst-case scenario—starting by knowing how burglars think.

 When figuring out where to stash your valuables, you won’t want them sitting in plain sight in the room where burglars are most likely to snoop.
 NBC New York polled convicted burglars about their habits to get some insights on how burglars do their jobs, and one room stands out as the biggest target for thieves.

 As it turns out, your belongings might not be so safe in the bedroom.
 About 75 percent of burglars revealed that the bedroom was the first place they’d look for things to steal.
 Meanwhile, 26 percent said they’d check in an office or study, and 19 percent said the living room would be top on their lists (the burglars could choose more than one answer).
 Almost 16 percent said they’d look in the bathroom, and 21 percent would look in rooms not listed.
 And your hiding place might not be as sneaky as you thought—these are the 10 hiding places burglars check first for valuables.
 They certainly won’t find your cash in these stealthy diversion safes.